manastalukdar/markdown-it-textual-uml/README.md

 3. `npm run build`
 4. `npm run pack`
 5. In a separate test project that includes this npm package:
    1. Change the entry in its package.json to: `"markdown-it-textual-uml": "file:./markdown-it-textual-uml-0.1.3.tgz"`.
-Change 0.1.3 to version from step 2.
+Change version (last released version) to version from step 2.
    2. Run `npm cache clean --force`.
    3. Delete its package-lock.json.
    4. Delete folder for `markdown-it-textual-uml` from within the node_modules folder.